 This classic potato latkes recipe for Hanukkah is made with nothing more than russet potatoes, onions, flour, egg, salt and pepper.
 That’s it!
 And hey, one of my favorite things about home cooking is that, more often than you might think, the best recipes are the simplest ones.
 Sure, you can go crazy with creative latke recipes— and they’ll be delicious– but this recipe for the best potato latkes is a quintessential Hanukkah classic.
 Master the basics first, then feel free to improvise from there.

 In other words, this potato latkes recipe right here is the best place to start your Hanukkah celebration deliciously.
 Trust!

-Every Jewish cook has their own secret to “the best” latkes, from adding potato starch or matzo meal to frying in schmaltz.
-If you ask me, though, it’s quite easy to achieve mouthwatering potato-onion flavor with lots of delicious golden brown crispiness using just a handful of very simple ingredients and a quick, straightforward method.
+While every Jewish cook has their own secret to “the best” latkes, from adding potato starch or matzo meal to frying in schmaltz, if you ask me, it’s quite easy to achieve mouthwatering potato-onion flavor and lots of delicious golden brown crispiness just by using just a handful of very simple ingredients and a quick, straightforward frying method.

 6 large russet potatoes

 1 cup chopped onion (from about 1 large onion)

 Neutral oil for cooking, such as canola or grapeseed